muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/TENGKU SYAURIN ALESSA BINTI TENGKU/README.md

 ## Setup Procedure

 **1. Launch Docker container**
+It is up to you to use any name for the Docker container.
   ```bash
   docker run -d -p 8088:80 --name stress-target nginx
   ```
  This creates a running container serving static web pages at http://localhost:8088.
  **2. Create Locust test script**
+ This will be the file you run on your terminal or PowerShell
  ```javascript
   from locust import HttpUser, task, between